The Club has adopted the ECB Guidelines for supervising

 significant event in any player’s cricket experience.
 Before allowing a

-young player to be selected for an adult match, the Club will ensure that
+young player to be selected for a age group cricket, the Club will ensure that

 the player’s safety, personal development needs and overall cricket